Dan Lasky

 Research Associate

-Dan is experienced in using multimodal research methods and storytelling to advance public policy and provide strategic guidance for non-profit organizations, Fortune 500 companies, and special interest groups.
+Dan is a research professional who leverages multimodal research methods and strategic storytelling to advance public policy and guide mission-driven organizations.
+He has advised nonprofit organizations, Fortune 500 companies, and advocacy groups on issues spanning sustainability, public engagement, and technology.

-Dan holds a B.A. in Economics and Political Science from Tulane University and a Public Policy degree from the London School of Economics and Political Science.
-While studying in the UK, Dan interviewed mental health professionals and university administrators across Europe, held focus groups with international students, and co-developed a strategic plan to help a UK-based charity develop mental health services for foreign students at universities across Europe.
-Dan is passionate about advancing policy and infrastructure for the common good and has supported policy analysis, development and community engagement at the local, state, and federal level.
+Dan holds a B.A. in Economics and Political Science from Tulane University and a degree in Public Policy from the London School of Economics and Political Science.
+While studying in the UK, he conducted interviews with mental health professionals and university administrators across Europe, facilitated focus groups with international students, and co-developed a strategic plan to expand mental health services for foreign students at universities throughout Europe.

 Whatcom County Food System Plan